Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 - DESKTOP-5HLCS0T\Lv3mvD7Wv6L
 - DESKTOP-0SWEU7Q\AUlDa

-The length of the username varied in lengthbut the machine is always 7 characters long.
+The length of the username varied in length but the machine is always 7 characters long.

 Finally, here are the countries that called-back sorted by sandbox.
 The *GENERIC* one is from *OWASP MetaDefender Sandbox* and other random URL scanning services I could find.